BoevaLab/CRCPolyp/README.md

 ### FinalCode

+Each folder contains the code necessary to reproduce the analysis.
+In particular, the folder `notebooks` contains a [detailed explanation](https://github.com/BoevaLab/CRCPolyp/blob/main/FinalCode/notebooks/README.md) of how to reproduce the analysis, including links to download the data, how to process it, how to run the notebooks.
 For more details on folders, cf the respective READMEs.

 ##### aDVMC